What's west coast out of interest?Crownbet is offering $7 if you’re interested. GC, North and Bris being the favourites.

 I know the amount of wins amassed by my top 3 (Richmond, Port Adelaide and Essendon) is quite a lot, but that is what I honestly got.
 I am not sure if they'll get those wins, so I may just stick with the finishing ladder position at the end of H&A rather than the win-loss record for this thread.

-They do have a history too of being prepared to bottom right out to go forward.31-1 I like your thinking.
+31-1 I like your thinking.
 Every chance and at excellent odds.
 Nat struggling to get going, Kennedy injured zero preseason 2 years running (30+).
 No priddis, No mitchell, No Petrie who held them up in 2017.
 Gaff free agent in 2018.
-Home games hade always given them a huge advantage.
+Home games have always given them a huge advantage.
 How many games have they won in Melb in 3 years???
-Tougher draft after beating port and moving into the top 6 section also.
+Tougher draw after beating port and moving into the top 6 section also.

 Week 1: